dk949/shellutils/README.md

 #### lstype
 * lists regular files in the current directry (not recursively) with their filetypes as deduced from the shebang.
 * 0 if shebang is not supplied.
-* note: this one uses some bash only functionality, so it requires bash.

 #### out
 * takes tty number as the first argument and a command as the second.